Hasib-rafi1/trip/README.md

 ## Front End is totally independent project under trip-app folder.

+- It is in the trip-app folder. simple react page
 - make sure you have node install.
 - npm install, npm start, it will  turn on port 3000
 - Also make sure you added the host right in the app.js.